Molsheim station

 Gare de Molsheim is a French railway station located on the Strasbourg—Saint-Dié and Sélestat–Saverne railways.
 It is located within the commune of Molsheim, in the Bas-Rhin department, in northeastern France.

 It is put in operation by the Compagnie des chemins de fer de l'Est (Eastern Railways Company).
-It is a travellers station of the Société nationale des chemins de fer français (SNCF).
+It is a travellers station of the SNCF.
 Belonging to the TER Grand Est network, it is only served by regional express trains.

 Location

 Established at an altitude of 177 meters, the former bifurcation station of Molsheim is located at the kilometric point 18.920 of the Strasbourg—Saint-Dié railway, between the stations of Dachstein and of Mutzig.
 It is also located at the kilometric point 33.461 of the Sélestat—Saverne railway, between the stations of Dorlisheim (still opened) and of Avolsheim (closed).
 The railway has been downgraded and left between the stations of Molsheim and Saverne.